-The AIR Index can help fleet managers reduce the total cost of ownership (TCO) for fleets by choosing the cleanest vehicles to deliver significant long-term benefits.
+Reduce the total cost of ownership (TCO) for fleets by choosing the cleanest vehicles to deliver significant long-term benefits.

-Most fleets use CO2 data as the primary filter to segment vehicle choice but this doesn’t address the potential additional future operational costs as cities control access based on vehicle emissions.
+Most fleets use CO2 data as the primary filter to segment vehicle choice but this doesn’t address the potential future operational costs as cities control access based on vehicle emissions.

-The AIR Index provides fleet managers with a trusted, transparent and independent rating of vehicles from A-to-E of actual NOx emissions, searchable by CO2 figures, Euro standard and fuel type to inform planning decisions and help to select the cleanest vehicles, minimising the total cost of ownership.
+The vehicles are searchable by fuel economy in Mpg and consumption in litres per 100km, Euro standard and fuel type to inform planning decisions and help to select the cleanest vehicles, minimising the total cost of ownership.
 Fleet policy can be strengthened by using the A-to-E rating during procurement to match city policies where the vehicles operate.

-Effective management of car choice by NOx emissions is critical, since access to towns and cities for only the cleanest vehicles will increase operational costs and reduce the residual value of vehicles which fall outside the permitted air quality levels.
+Effective management of car choice by NOx emissions is critical.
+Access to towns and cities for only the cleanest vehicles will increase operational costs and reduce the residual value of vehicles which fall outside the permitted air quality levels.

 The AIR Index provides fleet managers with a reliable, trusted and independent framework to inform fleet policy and control TCO.
 The scientific results of on-road emissions reveal that some diesel engines actually produce lower NOx emissions than petrol engine variants and the AIR Index provides clarity when developing a robust fleet policy.

-The AIR Index rating categorises vehicles in bands, based upon NOx emissions data measured during on-road tests.
+The AIR Index rating categorises vehicles in bands, based upon NOx emissions and CO2 data measured during on-road tests.
 Testing each vehicle in urban conditions to the same test provides comparable NOx emissions levels that more accurately reflect the contribution to urban air quality than simulated tests performed in a laboratory.
 It also provides full comparability between vehicle makes and models, both new and old.